lukaspustina/Evernote.lbaction/README.md

 ## Known Limitations

-1. Notes with titles containing `'` or `"` may not be handled correctly.

 1. If Evernote is not running, a search will start it automatically, grabbing the focus.
 Thus, Lauchbar loses the focus and needs to be re-invoked.